harayoki/MMSXX_MSX1PaletteQuantizer/README.md

 ## Overview

 "MSX1PaletteQuantizer" is an effect plugin that recreates the MSX1 (TMS9918) look in compositions.
-It imitates the graphics style specific to MSX1, based on rules (15 colors, 2 colors within an 8-dot horizontal area).
+It imitates the graphics style specific to MSX1, based on rules (15 colors, 2 colors within an 8-dot horizontal area) and also provides an MSX2 palette preset.
 Supports After Effects Smart Rendering and Multi-Frame Rendering, speeding up exports.
+The CLI variant includes palette disabling, LUT support, and SCREEN2 binary export for emulator workflows.

 ## Disclaimer